 Warm the tortillas.
 Heat a large dry skillet over medium-high flame and slightly brown the tortillas one at a time, about 30 seconds per side.
 You can also nuke them in the microwave (they won’t brown, but they’ll be nice and pliable) or if you want to live authentically and dangerously, you can lay them directly over a gas burner, browning them briefly and carefully on both sides.

 Assemble the tacos.
 Divide fish among four tortillas and add your favorite toppings.
 Cut the second lime in wedges and serve with the tacos.

 Go fish.
 If you can’t find tilapia, you can substitute any mild, firm-fleshed white fish.
-Orange roughy, cod, flounder or red snapper would all be good choices.
+Cod, flounder or red snapper would all be good choices.

 Looking for more ways to cook tilapia?
 Try this healthy, flavorful recipe for Chinese-style Steamed Fish.